ihsanktmr/magazin/README.md

 # magazin

-• React Native Application
+• React Native Application <br>
 • PHP Backend

-• Search and show magazine pdf that contains content of any kind of subject and being published monthly.
+• Search and show magazine pdf that contains content of any kind of subject and being published monthly. <br>
 • Buy those magazine pdfs by using In App Purchase feature of android/ios